weweb-assets/ww-flexbox/AI.md

 ***Specifications***:
--IMPORTANT: The default value for `flexDirection` is `row` -Display must be one of: `block`, `flex`, `grid`, `inline-block`, `inline-flex`, `inline-grid`, `none` -For grid column template, you can only use 2 simple formats "repeat(2,1fr)" or "1fr 1fr":
+-IMPORTANT: The default value for `flexDirection` is `row` -Display must be one of: `block`, `flex`, `grid`, `inline-block`, `inline-flex`, `inline-grid`, `none` -Display must always be in the styles, even when binded -For grid column template, you can only use 2 simple formats "repeat(2,1fr)" or "1fr 1fr":
 <gridColumnTemplate_examples>
     <example>